-If you have COVID-19, symptoms of COVID-19 (respiratory distress, fever and shortness of breath), or recently traveled to an area where COVID-19 is known to be prevalent, should you come in for an evaluation, surgery or a post op visit?
+If you have COVID-19, symptoms of COVID-19 (respiratory distress, fever and shortness of breath), should you come in for an evaluation, surgery or a post op visit?

 No, please call our office at (804) 354-1600 to reschedule.
-Your health is important to us but treatment can wait until you are feeling better and symptom-free for 14 days without the use of medications for fever, cough, etc.
+Your health is important to us but treatment can wait until you are feeling better, we recommend waiting 10 days from the onset of symptoms as long as symptoms have improved.

 Call our office at (804) 354-1600 if you are experiencing severe pain and swelling that is tooth related.
 Someone from our office will call you back to advise.
 Your primary care doctor or hospital emergency department is better equipped to provide you with care specific to COVID-19.